pratik-choudhari/AlgoCode/Projects/ScrapeCodeChefsProblem/README.md

 # Scrape CodeChef's Problems

-This project scrapes the problem's information with the given problem code from the user, and saves all of this information in a text-based file.
+This project scrapes CodeChef's Problems Description according to the Problem Code given by a user and saves all the important information in a text file.

 ## Getting started